oerms/RelaxSim/README.md

 v5:
 additions:
 * continuous quenching
-* omit steps if far from centers (can be part of continuous quenching)
+* omit steps if far from centers (not only in continuous quenching)
 * implement "fake simulation" for fast execution while debugging: `fake=True` in `RelaxExperiment()`
 * add function `quenched_diffusion()` for continous diffusion quenching with radial dependence
 * add function `quenched_step()` for continous quenched step: use an ellipse of step lengths